 Real-Time Imaging Overview

-“Real-time” imaging modalities such as fluoroscopy and ultrasonography are used at HOGUE CLINICS to provide guidance during injection and deployment of confirm needle placement during injection of platelet-rich plasma (PRP) and other bio-cellular agents.
-In the photo on the right, a tiny 25-gauge needle is inserted using live fluoroscopy guidance into the targeted area of an MRM patient receiving a PRP injection into the left shoulder to treat rotator cuff tendinitis.
+“Real-time” imaging modalities such as fluoroscopy and ultrasonography are used at HOGUE CLINICS to provide guidance during injection and deployment of confirm needle placement during injection of biologic agents.
+In the photo on the right, a tiny 25-gauge needle is inserted using live fluoroscopy guidance into the targeted area of a HOGUE CLINICS patient receiving a PRP injection into the left shoulder to treat rotator cuff tendinitis.

 In the photo on the left, a tiny needle has been inserted through the skin lateral to the patellar tendon then advanced into the knee joint using fluoroscopy “real-time” x-ray guidance.
-While the tip of the needle remains in very close proximity to the femoral condyle of the knee joint, an autologous bio-cellular agent is injected to treat knee osteoarthritis.
-Bone and joints are often best visualized using fluoroscopy, whereas skin and soft tissue such as skin wounds, muscles, tendons, and ligaments are usually best visualized using high-resolution ultrasonography.
+While the tip of the needle remains in very close proximity to the femoral condyle of the knee joint, an autologous biologic agent is injected to treat knee osteoarthritis.
+Bone and joints are often best visualized using fluoroscopy, whereas skin and soft tissue such as skin wounds, muscles, tendons, and ligaments are often best visualized using ultrasonography.

-Whether our regenerative medicine specialists are injecting skin, soft tissues, or musculoskeletal tissues such as shoulder, hand/wrist, elbow, knee, ankle, or feet, we believe our “real-time” image guidance has eliminated the uncertainty and inconsistency of needle placement to the benefit of our patients.
+Whether our regenerative medicine specialists are injecting skin, soft tissues, or musculoskeletal tissues, we believe our “real-time” image guidance has eliminated the uncertainty and inconsistency of needle placement to the benefit of our patients.